abhinav4848/Obsidian-Medicine/cancer- screening programs.md

 Faecal immunochemical test (FIT).
 60 - 74yo every 2 years (England),
 50 - 74yo (Scotland).
+*Then on request a kit every 2 years*

 # [[cancer- breast (treatment)|Breast cancer]]
 Mammogram.
 50 - 70yo every 3 years.
-Then on request
+Then on request.
 But if high risk, then 40-70yo annually.
 If a woman can feel a lump but you can't, still refer.